 Don’t forget, as a seller -this protects you not only through the sales process but after the sale.
 The last thing you want is a lawsuit from someone who bought your home claiming you held back information.
 The best approach is -if you know about it, disclose it…in writing.

-If you have any questions that involve a Seller’s Property Disclosure or selling a home, Reel Keeper Realty is here to help -please feel free to contact our office.
+If you have any questions that involve a Seller’s Property Disclosure or selling a home, our of team of Reel Keeper Expert Advisors are here to help -please feel free to contact our office.